SymbolNotFound/.github/profile/README.md

 help preserve games, both ancient and modern, and make them widely accessible.

 The initial motivation of code-generating the play-protocol and interface was also to provide a testing ground for the design and fine-tuning of new games.
-Playtesting a new game takes precious (seasoned game player) hours and must be repeated after every gameplay-balance adjustment.
-By defining the game rules as logical relations, there is the immediate benefit of avoiding an entire class of bugs from accidents in editing the client and server implementations.
+Play-testing a new game takes precious hours of seasoned game players and must be repeated after every gameplay-balance adjustment.
+By defining the game rules as logical relations, there is the immediate benefit of avoiding an entire class of bugs from accidents of editing the client and server implementations.
 There is the ability to play against an AI that is at least capable of legal moves and makes occasionally clever moves.
 There are automated metrics that can be derived from equipment & rule complexity, the initiative